 In Spring of 2020, Visible Supply Chain Management rolled out a program offering higher hourly wages and full benefits on a worker’s first day.
 Visible wanted to find out, through trial and error, how effective raising salaries and other traditional approaches would be.
 In an unusual move, Visible started offering free breakfast or lunch, which led to a boost in employee retention.

-Another manufacturer, faced with drastic talent shortages at its Cincinnati location, desperately needed to fill empty positions.
+Another business, faced with a drastic manufacturing worker shortage at its Cincinnati location, desperately needed to fill empty positions.
 In the end, one unusual strategy netted them more applicants they could handle.

 While most of their competitors struggle with 100% turnover, that’s not the case with Nehemiah.
 In fact, Nehemiah’s turnover rate is around 15%, with the majority of employees staying with the company for more than five years, shares Wellinghoff.